smathot/mind-writing-pupil/manuscript/md/results.md

 Here, *ITR* is in bits per minute, *N* is the number of response options, *Acc* is proportion correct responses, and *RT* is the response time in seconds.

 The response time was the interval between the start of the first selection cycle and the end of the last selection cycle.
-Mean accuracy, response time, and IRT were first determined per participant, and then averaged to arrive at grand means (i.e. a means-of-means approach).
+Mean accuracy, response time, and ITR were first determined per participant, and then averaged to arrive at grand means (i.e. a means-of-means approach).

 ### Pupillary responses

 %FigPupilTrace::a shows how pupil size evolves during one cycle (1.25 s) as a function of whether the attended stimulus changes from bright to dark (blue line) or dark to bright (orange line).
 This is data from one participant.
 Each cycle starts with a 500 ms transition period, during which the brightness of the stimuli smoothly changes.
-During transition, pupil size still reflects the pretransition brightness: pupil size is larger if the attended stimulus was dark (orange line), compared to bright (blue).
+During transition, pupil size still reflects the pretransition brightness: the pupil is larger if the attended stimulus was dark (orange line) than if it was bright (blue).
 Next, there is an adaptation period of 500 ms. During adaptation, the pupil gradually starts to reflect the new brightness of the attended stimulus, as reflected by the crossover of the blue and orange lines.
 Finally, there is a measurement period of 250 ms, during which the brightness effect (i.e. the difference between the orange and blue lines) is roughly stable.
-The median pupil size during this period is used for the analysis (see also Methods: Pupil-size measurement).
+Median pupil size during this period is used for the analysis (see also Methods: Pupil-size measurement).

 As shown in in %FigPupilTrace::b, all participants show a qualitatively identical pattern.
 One participant (indicated in red) showed a weak effect; this was the only participant who did not reach our criteria for successful training (see Selection accuracy and speed).